mcguffin/acf-quickedit-fields/readme.txt

 == Changelog ==

 = 3.2.7 =
- - Fix: ... and yet another PHP 8.2 deprecation warning
+ - Fix: ... a few more PHP 8.2 deprecation warnings

 = 3.2.7 =
  - Fix: Taxonomy field filter not working